-Many of the Julio-Claudian emperors struggled to produce a male heir, or one that outlived them.
-And so adoption became a tool that most Julio-Claudian emperors utilised in order to promote their chosen heir to the front of the succession.
+Many of the Julio-Claudian emperors struggled to produce a male heir or one that outlived them.
+And so adoption became a tool that most Julio-Claudian emperors used in order to choose an heir.
 Augustus, himself an adopted son of his great-uncle Julius Caesar, adopted his stepson Tiberius as his son and heir.
 Tiberius was, in turn, required to adopt his nephew Germanicus, the father of Caligula and brother of Claudius.
 Caligula adopted his cousin Tiberius Gemellus (grandson of Tiberius) shortly before he executed him.
 And finally, Claudius adopted his great-nephew and stepson Nero, who, lacking a natural or adopted son of his own, ended the reign of the Julio-Claudian dynasty with his fall from power and subsequent suicide.

-Tiberius died at Misenum on 16 March 37 AD.
+Tiberius died at Misenum on the 16th March 37 AD.
 Suetonius writes that his Praetorian Prefect, N. Sutorius Macro, smothered Tiberius with a pillow to hasten Caligula’s accession.